 Fact: Studies by firms, such as DuPont, show that employees with disabilities are not absent any more than employees without disabilities.

-At ECVC, there are no shortage of qualified employees who are eager and willing to work for you.
-But just who is an ECVC Employee?
+At ECVC, there are no shortage of qualified candidates who are eager and willing to work for you.
+But just who is an ECVC Candidate?

 Self-Motivated | Dependable | Dedicated | Hardworking | Productive